Setting up an AWS Instance

 Ubuntu 20.04 AMI

 Ubuntu 20.04 was released in 2020 and is the latest version.
 This is a Long Term Support (LTS) release which means it will be equipped with software updates and security fixes.
-Since it is a
+The support for

-Pro version the support will last for ten years until 2030.
+Focal version will last for five years until 2025.

 - Click Continue on the popup window: